azuyalabs/yasumi/README.md

 * Finland     : For separately testing the Finland Holiday Provider
 * Germany     : For separately testing the Germany Holiday Provider
 * Greece      : For separately testing the Greece Holiday Provider
+* New Zealand : For separately testing the New Zealand Holiday Provider

 Basic Usage